letoram/arcan/README.md

 ### Wayland

-The 'arcan-wayland' or 'waybridge', as it is refered to in some places is binary adds support for wayland and X clients (via Xwayland).
+The 'arcan-wayland' or 'waybridge', as it is refered to in some places is a binary that adds support for wayland and X clients (via Xwayland).
 It can be run as either a global system service, e.g.

     arcan-wayland -xwl